-As a result of drilling and other activities undertaken to date, Monument now believes there is a significant opportunity to market magnetite that can be separated from the copper and other metals at the Mengapur site.
+The opportunity to market magnetite is significant and was identified through drilling and other exploration activities, which indicated that the magnetite can be separated from the copper and other metals at the Mengapur site.
 An on-site R&D laboratory has been built to develop and prove a viable flow sheet circuit for recovery of magnetite from fresh rock.